Gay village: Australia

 In Sydney, New South Wales, Potts Point (also known as "Poofs Point") and nearby Elizabeth Bay (also known as "Betty Bay") are renowned for having the largest gay population in the city, with many gay run business.
 The area is known for having the highest density of population in Australia with many Art Deco apartment blocks.
 Newtown also has a sizable gay population but it has a more gritty bohemian feel.
 Darlinghurst is also a historically gay area.
-Oxford Street in particular is known as the Golden Mile due to its long stretch of LGBT bars and clubs.
+Oxford Street in particular is known as the Golden Mile due to its long stretch of LGBTQ bars and clubs.

 In Melbourne, Victoria, city fringe suburbs such as Collingwood and South Yarra have sizeable gay communities.
-Big 7 Travel ranked Melbourne as the fourth most LGBT friendly city in the world.
+Big 7 Travel ranked Melbourne as the fourth most LGBTQ friendly city in the world.

-New Zealand

-Hamilton East, a suburb of Hamilton, a town situated in the North Island of New Zealand is one of the newest gay villages worldwide.
-There is a small gay population with some gay owned businesses, cafes and is across the river from the Hamilton central business district.
-The local LGBT pride month is in April each year and celebrates local diversity.

 Asia

 Thailand

 In Pattaya, Thailand, Boyztown is a hub of gay nightlife and entertainment that is especially popular with European and Chinese tourists.
 Since its peak in the 1990s and early 2000s, rising prices and COVID policies have caused Boyztown to lose some of its business.
 At the peak of its popularity, Boyztown drew in funding for AIDS-related charity organizations through grand events like the Pattaya Gay Festival.